 Costa Maya port is a frequent stop on cruises that head to Cozumel, Harvest Caye in Belize and Roatan in Honduras.

-This funky little beach town on the Yucatan's northern coast has only recently started to garner wider attention from curious North Americans, and there's no better way to see it than by cruise.
+This funky little beach town on just North of Merida has only recently started to garner wider attention from curious North Americans, and there's no better way to see it than by cruise.
 Vessels dock at the town's iconic four-mile-long pier, and once on land, cruisers can grab a seat at one of several thatched-roof beachfront restaurants serving Yucatan specialties.
 A common excursion is a day trip to nearby Mayan sites, such as the amazingly preserved Chichen Itza and Uxmal ruins.